About DPA resource metric baselines

 Baselines are calculated using historical data from before the earliest time shown on the chart.
 For example, if a chart covers one week and starts on May 10th, all baselines are calculated using data from May 9th and earlier.
 For this reason, one-week charts show repeating patterns for each day.

 Change the days included in baseline calculations

-To change the days included in baseline calculations, update the advanced configuration option
+To change the days included in baseline calculations, edit the advanced option

 METRICS_BASELINE_TYPICAL_HOUR_CALCULATION.
 This option can be set globally or for a specific monitored database instance.